 Must Read: Top 11 Shopping Destinations in India

-12. Khari Baoli in Old Delhi
+12. Khari Baoli In Old Delhi

 Prepare to be engulfed into an aroma of hundreds of spices that will tantalize your nose and eyes.
 Khari Baoli in Old Delhi, Asia’s largest spice market is a unique experience to visit with huge quantities of spices being loaded, carried and sold.

-13. Rajasthani Thali
+13. Rajasthani Thali In Rajasthan

 A traditional Rajasthani thali depicts a brilliant play of gourmet preparations on a plate of epic proportions.
 It includes a varied number of vegetarian and non vegetarian curries, Dal baati choorma, pickles, special breads, raitas, butermilk, sweetened lassi and desserts.

-14. Wazwan meal in Kashmir
+14. Wazwan Meal In Kashmir

 Wazwan is a delectable aromatic banquet of Kashmir best experienced on a completely empty stomach.
 A 36 course meal, almost all the dishes are made from lamb or chicken and is considered an art form in the region.